starschema/tableau-web-table-connector/docs/make_wdc_better.markdown

 # General

+## Bugs(?)

+- When setting tableau.password or tableau.username before calling
+  tableau.submit() the connector works fine in the simulator, but accessing tableau.username and tableau.password in the data callback they are blank in Tableau.

+  The documentation is unclear on when these properties should be set.

 ## Things that could make WDC better:

 - better communication when using Tableua instead of the Simulator (error and